 In combination with Tierney, Brown's impact on the student-athletes at Denver has already resulted in eight USILA First Team All-America (program's first eight), nine USILA Second Team All-America, three USILA Third Team All-America, 16 USILA All-America Honorable Mention selections, 10 USILA Scholar All-Americans, one ECAC Offensive Player of the Year, three BIG EAST Attackmen of the Year, four BIG EAST Midfielders of the Year, two ECAC Rookie of the Year award winners, 38 all-conference first team selections and 18 all-conference second team selections.

 Brown also serves as the one of the founders and directors of Denver Elite Lacrosse and directs the Denver Elite Box Lacrosse Program, which is a founding member of the USBOXLA.
-USBOXLA will begin the Colorado Collegiate Box Lacrosse League (CCBLL) in the Summer of 2017.
+USBOXLA began the Colorado Collegiate Box Lacrosse League (CCBLL) in the Summer of 2017.

 Brown was a four-year starter for the Pioneers from 2002-04.
 While at DU, Brown played 56 games and accumulated 137 points, the sixth-best total in Pioneers' history, and 113 goals, fourth on the DU's career goal list.
 As a senior, he was named First Team All-Great Western Lacrosse League at attack, earned Preseason All-American honorable mention honors and was selected to the USILA North/South All-Star Game.

 Brown was a three-time Face-Off Classic All-Tournament team member.
 Brown was named the GWLL Newcomer of the Year in 2002 after leading the team in points and goals and was named to the All-GWLL Second Team as a junior.